 In response to the findings from the Royal Commission into Family Violence PCPs have been advised to work in their local catchments through partnership, collaboration and place based responses to family violence prevention, identification and response.

-Aims of the strategy include to:
+Aims of the PCP strategy include:

 - Improve the experience and outcomes for people who use primary care services.

 - Reduce the preventable use of hospital, medical and residential services through a greater emphasis on prevention programs and system integration.

 - Develop system integration links between primary care providers and human service providers to enable early needs identification and service planning, and effective and efficient referral and care coordination between GP’s and other healthcare and human service agencies.